Economic Indicators

 Annual U.S. Light Vehicle Sales (SAAR)

-New-Vehicle Sales Pace (SAAR) Maintain Strong Pace in August
+New-Vehicle Sales Pace (SAAR) Up in February 2026

 Monthly U.S. Light Vehicle Sales